 Tours through radical times and places

-Our walks bring to life the people and places of the East End especially from the1880s to the 1930s.
-From the time when Jews arrived in large numbers from Eastern Europe to the time when they united with non-Jewish East Enders to drive out Oswald Mosley’s British Union of Fascists at the Battle of Cable Street.
+East End Walks specialises in organising walks of London’s radical social history, especially in the East End – an area in which successive waves of immigrants have helped make London what it is today.
+These walks bring to life the people and places of the area especially from the 1880s, when Jews arrived in large numbers from Eastern Europe, to the 1930s when they united with non-Jewish East Enders to drive out Oswald Mosley’s British Union of Fascists at the Battle of Cable Street.

 Who?
-Your guide on East End walks is David Rosenberg.
+Your East End walks guide is David Rosenberg.
 Find out about David’s experience and expertise here.

 When?
 To find out when the next walk is taking place, click here.

-David is the author of Battle for The East End: Jewish Responses to Fascism in the 1930s, published by Five Leaves Publications.
+David is the author of Battle for The East End: Jewish Responses to Fascism in the 1930s, Five Leaves Publications, 2011.
 To find out about the book or purchase a copy, click here.

 Thanks to the People’s History Museum for the website banner photo from the Battle of Cable Street on October 4th 1936.